-$$y{it} = \alpha{i0} + \alpha{i1}t + \beta \ c{it} + \gamma \mathbf{W}{it} + \delta \mathbf{P}{it} + \epsilon{it}$$ (1)

-where y{it} is log crop yield in county i in year t; α{i0} is a county fixed effect; α{i1} is a county-specific time trend; β measures the observed CO2 fertilization effect from the seasonally-adjusted CO2 reading (c{it}) in the county i in year t; γ is a control vector for weather (two temperature degree day variables, precipitation and precipitation-squared, all summed over the six-month growing season), while δ is a control for five criteria air pollutants P{it} (CO, NO2, O3, PM10, SO2).
+$$y{it} = \alpha{i0} + \alpha{i1}t + \beta \ c{it} + \gamma \mathbf{W}{it} + \boldsymbol{\delta}\mathbf{P}{it} + \epsilon{it} \tag{1}$$ where y{it} is log crop yield in county i in year t; α{i0} is a county fixed effect; α{i1} is a countyspecific time trend; β measures the observed CO2 fertilization effect from the seasonallyadjusted CO2 reading (c{it}) in the county i in year t; γ accounts for a vector for weather variables \mathbf{W}{it} (two temperature degree day variables, precipitation and precipitation-squared, all summed over the six-month growing season), while $\boldsymbol{\delta}$ is a control for five criteria air pollutants \mathbf{P}{it} (CO, NO2, O3, PM10, SO2).
 We use the daily mean for CO, NO2, PM10, and SO2, and O3 averaged over the growing season, which we fix to April-September for all crops.
 Finally, ε{it} are the errors, which are clustered at the state level to account for spatial correlation and state-level policy.
 The panel specification has been used to link random year-to-year weather fluctuations to annual yield outcomes (Schlenker and Roberts 2009).
 The effects are clearly visible in Figure 1 where we see a significant reduction in national corn yields in 2012 when the Corn Belt experienced drought and extreme heat events.

-Identification remains challenged by several factors: 1) the possibility that local drivers of CO2 could also affect yields, 2) possible reverse causality where yield anomalies impact CO2 levels, although this should downward bias our estimates as higher yields imply less CO2, and 3) the spatial correlation in ambient CO2 concentration and possible spatially-correlated confounders that may include agricultural practices, fossil fuel production, urbanization, and large-scale weather systems.
-While we control for confounders when possible, we exploit differing sources of variation to identify the CO2 fertilization effect: first, an instrumental variables approach using upwind counties to ensure that local CO2 levels are not driven by local conditions, and second, a spatial first differences approach to isolate differences between neighboring counties to reduce the effect of any regional confounders that get differenced out.
+Our baseline specification links log yields to a measure of CO_2 imposing a CO_2 fertilization effect that is constant in relative terms.
+In Figure 5 we also estimate log-log (constant elasticity), lin-lin, and lin-log models.
+The results are very close for our sample period 2015-2021, where CO_2 values vary within a narrow 20 ppm range (Figure A4).
+All give a similar linearized approximation.
+The results, however, would give very different projections for future CO_2 increases when extrapolated out-of-sample as the functional form assumptions become more crucial.
+Given the limited variation in CO_2 in our seven-year sample across space and time, we unfortunately cannot identify nonlinearities.
+Identification remains challenged by several factors: 1) the possibility that local drivers of CO_2 could also affect yields, 2) possible reverse causality where yield anomalies impact CO_2 levels, although this should downward bias our estimates as higher yields imply less CO_2 , and 3) the spatial correlation in ambient CO_2 concentration and possible spatially-correlated confounders that may include agricultural practices, fossil fuel production, urbanization, and large-scale weather systems.
+While we control for confounders when possible, we exploit differing sources of variation to identify the CO_2 fertilization effect: first, an instrumental variables approach using upwind counties to ensure that local CO_2 levels are not driven by local conditions, and second, a spatial first differences approach to isolate differences between neighboring counties to reduce the effect of any regional confounders that get differenced out.